 This policy is supported by the key principles of the Children's Act, 1989 that the child's welfare is paramount.
-Another key document is Working Together, 2018, highlighting that every assessment of a child, 'must be informed by the views of the child'.
-(Working Together, 2018:21) This is echoed by Keeping Children Safe in Education, 2022.
+Another key document is Working Together 2018, highlighting that every assessment of a child, 'must be informed by the views of the child'.
+This policy is also reflective of Working together to safeguard children (2023) and Keeping Children Safe in Education (2024).